Pin itGil Hanse rebuilt a Donald Ross original into the resort's most complete modern test. Golf Digest agreed.

 Photo courtesy of VisitNC.com · Visit North Carolina

-Golf Digest named the 2018 redesign its Best New Course in America, a recognition that typically goes to entirely new builds.
-The award acknowledged what Hanse accomplished on an existing footprint: a course that plays as modern, strategic, and visually compelling as anything built in the past decade while occupying land that has hosted golf for more than a century.
+Pinehurst No. 4 is Gil Hanse's 2018 redesign of an original Donald Ross routing from 1919, and Golf Digest named it the Best New Course in America that year.
+The award typically goes to entirely new builds, which makes the recognition unusual.
+It acknowledged what Hanse accomplished on an existing footprint: a course that plays as modern, strategic, and visually compelling as anything built in the past decade while occupying land that has hosted golf for more than a century.

-The design philosophy diverges from No. 2 in important ways.
-Where Ross's masterwork concentrates its defence in the greens, Hanse distributes challenge across the entire hole.
+The design philosophy diverges from Pinehurst No. 2 in important ways.
+Where Ross's masterwork concentrates its defence in the greens, Hanse distributes the challenge across the entire hole.
 Tee shots matter.
 Fairway positioning matters.
 Approach angles are not merely preferable but consequential.
-The fairways are wide enough to accommodate a range of strategies, with mounding, bunkers, and native sandy areas creating internal structure that rewards golfers who study the hole from the tee box before reaching for a club.
+Fairways are wide enough to accommodate a range of strategies, with mounding, bunkers, and native sandy areas creating internal structure that rewards golfers who study each hole from the tee box.

-No. 4 carries a $395 additional-round surcharge beyond the base package, placing it in the premium tier of the resort's pricing structure.
-It is the second most expensive course on the campus after No. 2, a ranking that reflects both the quality of the Hanse redesign and the demand it generates.
-For golfers visiting Pinehurst on a two or three-course trip, No. 4 belongs in the rotation.
-It offers a different challenge from No. 2, a more contemporary aesthetic, and a round that rewards the full range of a golfer's game rather than concentrating the test in one area.
+No. 4 carries a $395 additional-round surcharge beyond the base resort package, which puts it in the premium tier of Pinehurst's pricing structure.
+It is the second most expensive course on the campus after No. 2, and the ranking reflects both the quality of the redesign and the demand it generates.
+For golfers visiting Pinehurst on a two- or three-course trip, No. 4 belongs in the rotation.
+It offers a different challenge from No. 2, a more contemporary aesthetic, and a round that rewards the full range of your game rather than concentrating the test in one area.

 Pinehurst & the Sandhills, North Carolina